 Golden Gaytime has many flavors for you to choose from!
 From the basics like strawberry and chocolate to more signature flavors like Unicorn, Piña Colada, Krispy Kreme, Birthday Cake, etc., you can pick anything you like or even combine them.

-Recently, this trademark name has been controversial when the LGBTIQ+ community sends requests to both keep and change the name that mentions one of their sexual orientations.
+However, this trademark name has recently been controversial when the LGBTIQ+ community sends requests to both keep and change the name that mentions one of their sexual orientations.

 The chef will decorate the tart with the dried icing in two different colors, which are usually the combination of white and brown or pink and brown.